 Anonymous data – We use technology to collect anonymous information about the use of our website, for example when you browse our website our service provider logs your server address, the date and time of your visit, the pages and links accessed and the type of browser used.
 It does not identify you personally and we only use this information for statistical purposes and to improve the content and functionality of our website, to better understand our clients and markets and to improve our services.

-We will disclose your information to our card providers, debt collectors, payment gateway providers, third party social media service providers, banks, business partners and related entities, suppliers, service providers, professional advisors and agents, and may need to provide your information to contractors who supply services to us, e.g. to handle mailings on our behalf, external data storage providers, credit assessors and providers, or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
+We will disclose your information to our card providers, debt collectors, payment gateway providers, banks, business partners and related entities, suppliers, service providers, professional advisors, finance providers and agents, and may need to provide your information to contractors who supply services to us, e.g. to handle mailings on our behalf, external data storage providers, credit assessors and providers, document verification service providers, or to other companies in the event of a corporate sale, merger, reorganisation, dissolution or similar event.
 However, we will take all reasonable steps to ensure that they protect your information in the same way that we do.

 We may provide your information to others if we are required to do so by law or under some unusual other circumstances which the Privacy Act permits.